 Route request – If a route request is made, COPPER will read this request and display it on the geographical map.
 Also, a log entry is made that textually represents the message.

 Rescue vehicle position – If a rescue vehicle is driving towards an incident location, it’s actual and previous positions will be displayed on the map.
 The location updates are also stored in the log.

+Except the commercial software XVR and SE-STAR all the related codes, schemas and tools are committed in the github platform and can be found in (Driver+, Driver-EU, 2019).
+The ways to set up the test-bed and to connect to SUMO are also described there to facilitate users to set up their own co-simulation.

 Scenario

 Description